picocomputer/picocomputer.github.io/docs/source/ria.rst

          * bits 7-1 - Pan -63(left) to 63(right).
          * bits 0 - 1=attack/decay/sustain, 0=release.

 Value table.
 ADR rates are the time it takes for a full volume change.
+Volume attenuation is logarithmic.

 .. list-table::
    :widths: 1 1 1 20